ruiaureliano/cocoascript/README.md

 ## Modules

-The package exposes one library product with two modules:
+The package exposes one library product:

-* `CocoaScript` — the main JavaScript and Cocoa runtime.
+* `CocoaScript` — the public JavaScript and Cocoa runtime.

-* `CocoaScriptParseKitSwift` — the Swift ParseKit implementation used by the runtime.
+ParseKit is an internal SwiftPM target used by the runtime.
+Its implementation lives under `Sources/ParseKit` and is not required by applications directly.

-Most applications only need to import `CocoaScript`.

 ## Source layout